Law Enforcement Ambassadors & Guardians

 Our newly-formed Guardians group are volunteers who support and honor law enforcement but are not sworn officers.
 The Guardians allow citizens, family members and corporate supporters to work closely with the Memorial Fund and help build the National Law Enforcement Museum.

 Ambassadors and Guardians raise both awareness and funds for the Memorial Fund, with a special focus right now on the Museum project.
-Our goal is to raise $1 million through the Ambassador program by the time the Museum opens in 2016.
+Our goal is to raise $1 million through the Ambassador program by the time the Museum opens.

 Help us reach that goal — and raise awareness of the Memorial Fund and our work to honor America’s law enforcement heroes.
 Learn more about the creative things our dedicated Law Enforcement Ambassadors are currently doing.
 And consider becoming a Law Enforcement Ambassador or Guardian yourself.